TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery

+\textbf{Local Detail Preservation Branch.} To prevent important fine-grained cues from being washed out by large-kernel operations, we introduce a lightweight local path using a depth-wise \(1\times1\) convolution, which preserves high-frequency details such as micro-cracks and corrosion spots while adding negligible computational burden.

-To strengthen semantic discrimination, we design a Frequency–Spatial–Channel Attention (FSCA) branch that jointly exploits frequency, spatial, and channel dependencies.
-Given input features \( X \in \mathbb{R}^{B \times C \times H \times W} \), we first apply the two-dimensional Fourier transform to obtain the frequency representation
+\textbf{Global Branch} To strengthen semantic discrimination and capture long-range contextual information, we design a global branch built upon the FSCA module that jointly exploits frequency-, spatial-, and channel-wise dependencies.
+Given the input \(X\), we first compute the frequency-domain representation